 TYPES OF CASINOS IN ARKANSAS

-Historically a once-active hub for gambling, casinos in Arkansas today can be found in two locations and both of these Arkansas casinos are located at racetracks and the third is a Tribal casino.
+Historically a once-active hub for gambling, casinos in Arkansas today can be found in three locations: two Arkansas casinos are located at racetracks and the third is a Tribal casino.

 Hot Springs, a protected reserve within the state, had its share of gambling history running through the Civil War and prohibition.
 At its peak Hot Springs had 10 major casinos and more minor locations than Las Vegas at the time.
 Decades later, legal and regulatory issues alongside the changing of political moods after World War II caused the gambling scene to eventually dissipate and become shut down for almost 40 years.

 There are two racetrack casinos in Arkansas.
 They both offer electronic gaming machines, as well as live table games.
 Pari-mutuel wagering on live racing is also offered seasonally.